Local Search For SMT On Linear and Multilinear Real Arithmetic: Experiments

 \subsection{Effectiveness of Proposed strategies}

-In order to analyze the effectiveness of the strategies in LS-RA, we modify LS-RA to obtain 3 alternative versions as follows. \begin{itemize} \item To analyze the effectiveness of {\it interval-based} operator, we modify LS-RA by replacing the interval-based operation with traditional $cm$ operator, leading to the version $v\_{cm}$. \item To analyze the effectiveness of the {\it tie-breaking mechanism}, we modify LS-RA by evaluating operation based on $score$ without considering the {\bf Selection Rules}, leading to the version $v\_{score}$. \item We also implement a plain version which adopts neither {\it interval-based} operator nor {\it tie-breaking mechanism}, denoted as $v\_{plain}$. \end{itemize}
+To analyze the effectiveness of the strategies in LocalSMT(RA), we modify LocalSMT(RA) to obtain 3 alternative versions as follows. \begin{itemize} \item To analyze the effectiveness of {\it interval-based} operator, LocalSMT(RA) is modified by replacing the operator with traditional $cm$ operator, leading to the version $v\_{cm}$. \item To analyze the effectiveness of the {\it tie-breaking mechanism}, we modify LocalSMT(RA) by evaluating operation based on $score$ without considering the {\bf Selection Rules}, that is to randomly pick one operation with greatest $score$, leading to the version $v\_{score}$. \item We also implement a plain version which adopts neither {\it interval-based} operator nor {\it tie-breaking mechanism}, denoted as $v\_{plain}$. \end{itemize}

-LS-RA is compared with these modified versions on both benchmarks.
-The runtime distribution of LS-RA and its modified versions is presented in Fig. \ref{distribution}, which confirms the effectiveness of our proposed strategies.
+The original version of LocalSMT(RA), denoted as $Origin$, is compared with these modified versions on both benchmarks.
+The runtime distribution of LocalSMT(RA) and its modified versions is presented in Fig. \ref{distribution}, which confirms the effectiveness of our proposed strategies.